 An exploration of issues of gender and sexuality in literature, with a focus on fiction, drama, and poetry by women and LGBT+ writers.
-As a complement to literary texts, students will also examine a range of introductory theoretical texts in the interdisciplinary field of gender and sexuality studies.
-Goal 2B, ELO5 Humanities - Equality
+As a complement to literary texts, students will also examine a range of

 ++ENGL2610 Whiteness and the Working Class 3 s.h.